handshake-org/hnsd/README.md

 This is atypical when compared to a standard RFC 1035 nameserver which simply holds a zonefile in memory and serves it.
-All current ICANN-based root zone servers are RFC 1035 nameservers (this goes some way to explaining why ICANN hasn't "opened up" the root zone completely yet).
+All current ICANN-based root zone servers are RFC 1035 nameservers.
 We differ in that our root zonefile is a blockchain.
-With caching for the root server, new proofs only need to be requested every 6 hours (the duration of name trie update interval at the consensus layer).
+With caching for the root server, new proofs only need to be requested every 6 hours (the duration of name tree update interval at the consensus layer).
 This substantially reduces load for full nodes who are willing to serve proofs as a public service.

 ## Dependencies